 There are several types of medication that can be used to help manage diabetes.
 Each type of medication works differently to help keep blood sugar levels within range.
 Most diabetes medications come in tablet form, however, for type 1 diabetes, insulin will most likely be dispensed as an injection.

 It is important you always adhere to your treating doctor’s instructions regarding when to take medication and dosage levels.
-However, a diabetes educator can further assist in helping someone living with diabetes understand side effects, what to do if a dose is missed, how to take or administer their medications, or even how it works with any other medications being taken.
+However, a diabetes nurse educator can further assist in helping someone living with diabetes understand side effects, what to do if a dose is missed, how to take or administer their medications, or even how it works with any other medications being taken.

 Developing skills for handling stressful situations

-It may not be known to many, however, stress, both physical stress and mental stress, has been proven to impact in blood sugar levels, which can be a problem when living with diabetes.
+It may not be known to many, however, stress, both physical stress and mental stress, has been proven to impact blood sugar levels, which can be a problem when living with diabetes.
 By learning to manage stress, a person with diabetes will have another tool readily available to them to help keep blood sugar levels under control.
 Adopting a positive attitude, helping people talk over their stressors, and meditation and relaxation techniques are just some of the skills a diabetes educator may teach.

 How can I access a diabetes educator?